Lincoln College of Technology

 Since these technically intensive job fields emphasize hands-on know-how, our students are encouraged to roll up their sleeves and learn by doing.
 Time is spent in classrooms absorbing knowledge taught by instructors, and then translated physically by working with machines and tools that are standard for their chosen profession in our auto shop on site.

-To learn more about our exciting career training programs in Automotive, HVAC and more, contact our Grand Prairie campus for more information!
+To learn more about our exciting career training programs in Automotive, HVAC and more, contact our Dallas-Fort Worth campus for more information!
 Even schedule a tour of the campus with one of our Admissions representatives!

 A branch of the Indianapolis, IN campus.